Wale Adenuga: Institutions

-On 24 September 1994, Adenuga and his wife Ehiwenma founded Binta International School in Lagos, a foundation dedicated to better education in Nigeria;
+On 24 September 1994, Adenuga and his wife Ehiwenma founded Binta International School in Lagos, a foundation dedicated to better education in Nigeria.

 In 2004, Adenuga opened the Pencil Film and Television Institute (PEFTI).
 Its courses include Producing, Directing, and Cinematography.
-The school was recently featured in De Film Industries van Nigeria, a Danish documentary on the Nigerian film industry.
+In 2009, the school was featured in De Film Industries van Nigeria, a Danish documentary on the Nigerian film industry.